Study with disabilities

 -

-Go to the application on Nais website.
+Go to the application on the Nais website.
 If you need help with the application, contact a coordinator for students with disabilities.

 -

 Once you have made your digital application in Nais, you will be offered a meeting time to plan your support with one of the coordinators for students with disabilities within three weeks (15 working days) from the time your application was received.
-You will be contacted by e-mail or telephone, at the address or phone number that you have entered in your application.
-A coordinator will contact you if they are in need of further information.

 -